Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: ANALYTICAL ANALYSIS OF SUM OVER DOUBLE-TWISTS

 \section{ANALYTICAL ANALYSIS OF SUM OVER DOUBLE-TWISTS}

-This appendix provides the analytical expressions for the probabilities $P_m$ used in Section \ref{sec:analysis} and their moments.\footnote{The authors thank Vito Pellizzani for valuable suggestions on hypergeometric identities that facilitated this analysis.} We also use these results to analyze the descendant states that control the global energy discussed in Section \ref{sec:bdygravitons}.
+This appendix provides the analytical expressions for the probabilities $P_m$ used in Sec.\ \ref{sec:analysis} and their moments.\footnote{The authors thank Vito Pellizzani for valuable suggestions on hypergeometric identities that facilitated this analysis.} We also use these results to analyze the descendant states that control the global energy discussed in Sec.\ \ref{sec:bdygravitons}.